MahaaAlassaf/Movie_Analyzer/README.md

 ## Abstract

 In today's world, the enormous volume of movie reviews scattered across various platforms poses a significant challenge in comprehensively understanding public sentiments.
 To tackle this challenge, we introduce an automated approach employing sentiment analysis (SA) and natural language processing (NLP) techniques to classify sentiments within a dataset comprising 10,000 IMDb movie reviews.
-Leveraging logistic regression, our methodology achieves an impressive accuracy of 0.88, recall of 0.9, and F1-score of 0.88.
-This automated sentiment classification facilitates the efficient extraction of public sentiment, thereby offering valuable insights for individuals seeking informed decision-making in movie selection.
+This automated sentiment classification facilitates the efficient extraction of public sentiment, thereby offering fast valuable insights for individuals seeking informed decision-making in movie selection.

 ## Table of Contents
 1. [Discover Phase Problem](#discover-phase-problem)